 It's bigger than you may realize.

-When open, the mammoth triptych measures in at a little over 7 feet tall and almost 13 feet long.
+When open, this large-scale artwork measures a little over 7 feet tall and almost 13 feet long.
 The center panel alone is 6.5 feet wide.

-Oil paint was still a fairly new medium when the work was painted.
+Oil paint was still a fairly new medium when the triptych was painted.

 Bosch painted The Garden of Earthly Delights using oil paint on oak panels.
 At the time, oil paint was still less than 100 years old.
 According to Giorgio Vasari in The Lives of the Artists, Flemish artist Jan Van Eyck created the technique around 1410.
 Van Eyck wasn't the first to make oil paint, but he did add stabilizers that allowed for better binding with the pigment.